How does mirrorless cameras foxus

 Many modern mirrorless cameras combine both PDAF and CDAF technologies to take advantage of their respective strengths.
 This hybrid autofocus system offers improved autofocus performance, allowing photographers to capture sharp and well-focused images in a wide range of shooting scenarios.

-See also Best mirrorless camera for concerts
+See also How does a mirrorless camera viewfinder work

 Advantages Disadvantages